AssignmentsEval/JhonydePaula22_json-diff-api/README.md

 1. Return the actual difference between the JSONS
 2. Add circuit-breaker to increase the application resilience (Could make usage of the resilience4j).
 I would add that while trying to request the database.
 If for some reason the database is out of service, we would give it a proper time to recover without keep sending tons of additional requests.
 3. Add Cache (local or shared if it is in a cloud scalable environment) to avoid requests that have already been made and had no changes so far to keep hitting the database.
 Of course, we would have to add some mechanism to handle the cache invalidation whenever a new change was made on the JsonRecord.
-4. Add a file to handle the messages properties in case of need for internationalization.
+4. Add a file to handle message properties in case of need for internationalization.
 As it is not needed right now, I left the messages in some constant files.
-It can be easily changed since it is now encapsulated.